 - By what date must currently practicing Polysomnographic Technologists obtain the appropriate authorization to practice?

-Polysomnographic technology cannot be performed by anyone who is not authorized after February 3, 2014.
+Polysomnographic technology cannot be performed by anyone who is not authorized after May 3, 2014.
 Therefore, individuals must obtain their authorization prior to this date in order to continue to provide polysomnographic technology services or use the title “Authorized Polysomnographic Technologist”.
-[See also question 11].

 - Is authorization the same as a license?

 Generally, yes.
 Polysomnographic Technologists are the 49th profession licensed by the NY State Education Department.
 Authorized polysomnographic technologists are subject to the full disciplinary and regulatory authority of the Board of Regents and the Department.
 The State Board for Respiratory Therapy is responsible for oversight.